Von Blücher brothers: Fourth son

 Four weeks after the battle the brothers' mother, Gertrud (Freiin Marschall) von Nordheim (widowed Gräfin von Blücher), who had lost her husband in 1924, was informed that three of her four sons had been killed on the same day in the Battle of Crete.
 Her fourth son, Adolf Graf von Blücher, was released from duty and left the German navy (Kriegsmarine) to take care of the agricultural firm at home.
 He was accidentally shot and killed in 1944 while hunting.

 Single grave

 In 1974, Wolfgang and Hans-Joachim were re-interred in a single grave at the German War Cemetery on a hill behind the airfield at Maleme, Crete, which was newly inaugurated on 6 October in the presence of their sister Gertrud Freifrau von Ketelhodt and hundreds of guests from Germany.
 Because Leberecht’s body was never retrieved or identified, his name is on a plaque of honor (Ehrentafel) for the unknown fallen close to the grave of his brothers.
-The sister named her sons after her brothers.
+Their sister named her sons after her brothers.